Todd Astle: Early life and career

 Astle was born in Palmerston North in New Zealand in 1986, the son of first-class cricketer Alec Astle, who played three top-level cricket matches for Central Districts in the 1970s.
 Astle began his cricket career as an opening batsman, but over time morphed into an all-rounder with his leg spin bowling.

 Astle opened the batting for the New Zealand under-19s in the 2006 Under-19 Cricket World Cup and did not bowl a ball.
 He finished the cup as the third-highest run-scorer, only behind future Test cricketers Cheteshwar Pujara from India and Eoin Morgan from Ireland.
-Astle made his debut for state side Cantebury in the first-class Plunket Shield in December 2005, and for the next four years played primarily as an opening batsman.
+Astle made his debut for state team Canterbury in the first-class Plunket Shield in December 2005, and for the next four years played primarily as an opening batsman.

 Astle was an overseas professional for Aberdeenshire C.C. for the 2008 and 2009 seasons, starring with bat and ball.
 The club had a historic season in 2009, winning the SNCL Premier League and the Scottish Cup.

 Astle failed to make his mark for Canterbury as a batsman and wasn't able to stay in the team consistently.
 The turning point of his career came in March 2010.
 He wasn't even selected to play for Canterbury in a Plunket Shield match against Otago, but when Canterbury fast bowler Chris Martin was called up to the national team he had to leave the match after two days and Astle was brought into the team to replace him.
 In the final innings, Astle took his first five-wicket haul in a first-class match to help Canterbury win the match by 158 runs.
 In the following 2010–11 season, Astle took 37 wickets at an average of 29.08, both becoming Canterbury's best bowler and winning the championship.
 He followed this up with another strong season in 2011–12, taking a further 31 wickets.

 In October 2019, during the Plunket Shield match against Wellington, Astle became the first bowler for Canterbury to take 300 first-class wickets.
 In June 2020, he was offered a contract by Canterbury ahead of the 2020–21 domestic cricket season.